 In order to clarify the effects of nanoparticles, four tertiary flooding experiments were conducted with only ME, and ME with in-situ formed IONPs at concentrations varying from 800 to 6400 ppm.
 As described in the coreflooding procedures, all the effluent materials, including oil, brine and ME suspension, were collected by using a long slim graduated tube marked in 0.1 mL divisions.
 Due to the density difference, the oil/water phase can be separated instantly and automatically.
-The cumulative oil recovery efficiency (E{COR}) is calculated by using the amount of cumulative oil production divided by the OOIP (Original Oil in Place).
-The EOR efficiency (E{EOR}) is calculated by using the amount of oil produced in the process of ME/chase-water flooding divided by OOIP.
+The cumulative oil recovery efficiency ( $E{COR}$ ) is calculated by using the amount of cumulative oil production divided by the OOIP (Original Oil in Place).
+The EOR efficiency ( $E{EOR}$ ) is calculated in the process of ME/chase-water flooding divided by OOIP.